 The professors teaching distance courses are the same highly qualified faculty who teach in WPI's campus-based programs.

 Tuition and Fees

 Distance learning courses carry the same rate as on-campus courses.
 Students wishing to earn Continuing Education Units (CEUs) instead of graduate credit may opt to audit courses at half tuition.
-See page 17 for tuition rates and audit information.

 Financial Aid